 There are so many ways that you can cook back ribs.
 The most common way is by grilling or smoking them.
 You can also get great-tasting ribs by braising or cooking them in the oven.

-The key to finger-licking, fall off the bone, messy ribs is to cook them slowly at a low temperature.
-And don’t forget they will be mouth watering also.
+The key to finger-licking, falling off the bone, and messy ribs are to cook them slowly at a low temperature.
+And don’t forget they will be mouth-watering also.